amanjaswani/Text-Summarization/README.md

 The extractive text summarization technique involves pulling keyphrases from the source document and combining them to make a summary.
 The extraction is made according to the defined metric without making any changes to the text.
 This is implemented using TextRank Algo.
+BERT word embeddings also used for the same (run BERT file on kaggle kernel only).

 The abstractive text summarization technique on the other hand first understands the entire task and then tries to build summary which may or may not contains words which were present in